studio-ousia/luke/README.md

 This repository contains the source code to pre-train the model and fine-tune it to solve downstream tasks.

-## Release Notes
+## News

-### November 5, 2021: LUKE-500K (base) model
+**November 5, 2021: LUKE-500K (base) model**

-LUKE-500K (base) is a new pretrained LUKE model which is smaller than existing LUKE-500K (large).
-The experimental results of the LUKE-500K (base) and LUKE-500K (large) on SQuAD v1 and CoNLL-2003 are as follows:
+We released LUKE-500K (base), a new pretrained LUKE model which is smaller than existing LUKE-500K (large).
+The experimental results of the LUKE-500K (base) and LUKE-500K (large) on SQuAD v1 and CoNLL-2003 are shown as follows:

 | Task                          | Dataset                                                      | Metric | LUKE-500K (base) | LUKE-500K (large) |
 | ----------------------------- | ------------------------------------------------------------ | ------ | ---------------- | ----------------- |
 | Extractive Question Answering | [SQuAD v1.1](https://rajpurkar.github.io/SQuAD-explorer/)    | EM/F1  | 86.1/92.3        | 90.2/95.4         |
 | Named Entity Recognition      | [CoNLL-2003](https://www.clips.uantwerpen.be/conll2003/ner/) | F1     | 93.3             | 94.3              |

-We tuned only the batch size and learning rate in the experiments using LUKE-500K (base).
+We tuned only the batch size and learning rate in the experiments based on LUKE-500K (base).

 ## Comparison with State-of-the-Art